 3) Properly Store Your Memory Cards

 Keep your memory cards organized and store them properly in your camera bag.
-There are many different memory card holders out there, but the one I personally like and use is the Pelican 0940 CF Memory Card Case that securely holds 4 Compact Flash Cards.
+There are many different memory card holders out there, but the one I personally like and use is a Pelican brand CF Memory Card Case that securely holds 4 Compact Flash Cards.
 If you shoot with SD cards, you will want the Pelican 0910 SD Memory Card Case that can hold up to 8 SD and 16 Mini SD memory cards.
-Both card cases are water-resistant and well-protected against occasional abuse.
-If you have been storing your memory cards in camera bag pockets, I highly recommend getting one of these.
-I have four 16 GB SanDisk Extreme Pro cards stored in the 0940 Pelican.
+This card case is water-resistant and well-protected against occasional abuse.
+If you have been storing your memory cards in camera bag pockets, I highly recommend getting one of these instead.
+I have four 16 GB SanDisk Extreme Pro cards stored in my Pelican case.
 When I lost one of my memory cards, it was because I temporarily put it into my pocket in rush.
 Storing memory cards in pockets or in camera bag pockets is not a good idea, since dirt, moisture and other factors could damage them.
 Dust can get into the holes in CF cards.

 If you only have one or two cards and do not want to purchase a card case, at least store the memory cards in plastic cases that came with the cards.
 When you are home and you are done using the memory cards, store them in dry, cool space (room temperature).

 4) Mark Used Cards